We check projects against the following objectives of the fund:

 - Are there any relevant legislative requirements?

-This information is collected through the Pipeline Prioritisation Template.
+This information is collected through the Digital Restart Fund – Prioritisation Tool.

 Each category of the fund is weighted against varying customer impacts and risks.
 The weighting will be updated based on learnings from each round of reviews.
 We used these weightings in the November 2020 process.